GrosSacASac/DOM99/readme.md

 ##History

-The first version of DOM99 was created by Cyril Walle (GrosSacASac) in late 2015 for JavaScript teaching purposes to people with a designer background.
-It was easy to let them play with their first functions and see result on the web page just by assigning the result in a JS variable.
+The first version of DOM99 was rapidly prototyped by Cyril Walle (GrosSacASac) in late 2015 for JavaScript teaching purposes to people with a designer background.
+It was easy to let them play with their first JavaScript functions and see result on the web page just by assigning the result in a JS variable.
 It took away all the headaches about DOM manipulation.
 It was written in ES2015 code and transpiled to ES5.

 In march 2016 I decided to share DOM99 after heavy code changes on Github and NPM in its own repository instead of some sub-folder in some other project.